danielharrell/SumLect2015/Lost_Idea_LA.md

 wanting an education with content.
 To consider this problem from one angle, take the penchant in education nowadays for testing and ranking and training and specializing.
-It may be good and even necessary to speak against all of this in defense of liberal education, but it also risks the impression that a liberal education is an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
+It may be good and even necessary to speak against all this in defense of liberal education.
+But this risks the impression that a liberal education is an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
 And what can be said to correct this impression, if in a liberal education, these virtues are matters of context rather than content?
-Matters, that is, about which nothing more can be said, but only shown---where you see such students for yourself?
+Matters, that is, about which nothing more, really, can be said, but only shown---where you see such students for yourself?
 Or even be such a student yourself?
 For as one noted defender of liberal education, Andrew Delbanco, [has put it](http://chronicle.com/article/College-at-Risk/130893/):

 > One of the difficulties in making the case